HawkBitPhp/hawkbit/README.md

  - Doctrine ORM Wrapper: [`hawkbit/doctrine`](https://github.com/HawkBitPhp/hawkbit-doctrine)
  - Plates View Engine: [`hawkbit/presentation`](https://github.com/HawkBitPhp/hawkbit-presentation)

+## Motivation

+> My vision is to provide a micro framework which is able to handle HTTP and CLI in the same fashion.he developer should be able to reuse it's code, design it's business layer be his needs.
+Hawkbit should be a supporting tool instead of predefined framework.
+And yes it is under active development.
+>
+> I love PSR, phpleague und in minimal set of dependecies and want to create I micro framework which is used the best packages out there bundeld in a nice application layer.
+I'm also love the style of component-based development.
+>
+> Hawkbit is built on top phpleague packages and keep PSR in mind.
+Hawkbit is designed to co-exist whith your code instead of replace code base.
+Hawkbit does has a small dependency footprint.
+Last but not least Hawkbit does not force the developer how to design the application bussiness logic, since we prefer to use POPO's for Controllers / Commands (the accessor to bussiness logic).
+>
+> At the moment I design and develop all Hawkbit packages and manage the whole codebase.
+I would be appreciate for support or even better contributors!

 ## Special thanks

 Thank you for PR, identifing Bus, or any other Improvements!